 About Kim Atwood, LPC, CST

-I am a holistic psychotherapist with 15 years experience working with individuals.
+I am a holistic psychotherapist with nearly 18 years experience.
 I tend to think outside the box and use a gentle engaged, interactive, collaborative, and creative approach.

 I work with people to better understand their relationships.
 Not only in relationship with partners and family members, but also their relationship to their own body, thoughts, stress, and Self.
 I aim to help you feel more confident and comfortable in your own skin.
 Through integrating the mind and body, I help you feel more authentic, engaged in and content with life, fully embodied in daily activities, sexually satisfied and empowered.